INI Converter

 pool=5

 Config Ledger reports four scalar values.
 Path Atlas includes server.host, server.port, database.user, and database.pool.
-Schema Shape shows server.port and database.pool as numbers, so JSON and YAML will not quote those two values by default.
+Schema Shape marks server.port and database.pool as numbers, so quote those source values first if the destination needs text.

 [app]